722: Molecular and Cellular Neuroscience (722A, B, C)

 - Didactic instruction: Lectures serve to convey and synthesize a body of complex material.
 While didactic lectures are usually perceived as a passive teaching tool, this does not have be to be case (Hansen, 2002, Richardson, 2008).
 To engage students and encourage discussion, we limit enrollment to approximately 18 students (a few non-NBIO students can enroll with permission).
 Most students must take all 6 blocks so faculty and students get to know each other well.
 Faculty continually encourage discussion by asking students to address limitations related to the current state of the literature.

 - Paper based discussions: Paper based discussion is used throughout to immerse students in the primary literature as well as to give students training in assessing the strengths and weaknesses of original investigations.
-The class is broken into 4 small groups.
+The class is broken into year long small groups.
 Groups take turns presenting papers while the rest of the class critiques and asks questions related to the study.
 Importantly, paper based discussion counts toward students’ final grades.

-- Workshops and group projects: In the first two blocks, workshops and group projects are designed to provide background knowledge and to actively engage students.
+- Workshops and group projects: In the first block, workshops and group projects are designed to provide background knowledge and to actively engage students.
 One example is a planned module centered on the Allen Brain Atlas.
 Working in small groups, students will be assigned genes implicated in neurobiological disorders.
 Students will then examine gene expression profiles, research neuroanatomical connectivity between genetically defined cell types, and design experiments to manipulate gene expression or neural circuit activity within these defined cell populations.

 - Problem sets: In many of the blocks, problem sets are handed out as homework assignments to actively engage students and further reinforce material.